koleys/SimpleServiceManager/README.md

 * Service Logs all errors in log files to help torubleshoot the issues.

 ## Download
-- Download from the link
+- Download from the link  [Release V1.0.0](https://github.com/koleys/SimpleServiceManager/releases/download/v1.0.0/SimpleServiceManager.zip)

 ## Installation
-- Place **SimpleServiceManager.exe** in an accessible folder on your system.
+- Extract **SimpleServiceManager.zip** in an accessible folder on your system.

 - Modify the **appsettings.json file** with the path to your Application.exe which you want to run as service
 ```json